 2. Cat Toys Are All Over The Floor

-3. Your Cats Greet Your Pet Sitter The Moment She Walks In The Door
+3. Your Cat Greets Your Pet Sitter The Moment They Walk In The Door

 Ever try introducing your cat to someone new?
 Some cat owners get the rare pet who wants to greet absolutely everyone who walks in the door.
-But for most cat owners, their cats are a little shy with newcomers and may even still be shy after you friend has visited for the fourth time in a row.
-If your cats don’t rush to be petted by your cat sitter, don’t take that as a bad sign.
-But if they do approach your sitter as soon as he or she walks in the door, that’s an indication that your cats love your new hire.
+But for most cat owners, their cats are a little shy with newcomers.
+They may even still be shy after your friend has visited for the fourth time in a row.

 4. Your House Isn’t In Shambles When You Return

-5. Your Pet Sitter Sends You Pictures Of Your Cats With Their Tails In The Air
+5. Your Pet Sitter Sends You Pictures Of Your Cat With Their Tail In The Air

 6. Your Cats Purr And “Head Bump” The Pet Sitter

-If your cat loves your pet sitter, Professional Pet Sitter’s week is a great time to send them a little note or photo of you cat saying thank you!
-Let them know that you really do appreciate the love and care that they give to your kitty when you are out of town or working long hours.
+If your cat loves your pet sitter, Professional Pet Sitters week is a great time to send them a little note or photo of your cat saying thank you!
+Let them know that you really do appreciate the love and care that they give to your kitty when you’re out of town or working long hours.